 Rubha Phoil is a beautiful place, but please be aware that this is not ‘glamping’!
 This is a living, working site managed by volunteers and following permaculture principles.
 We reuse and recycle everything we can and the overall feel is very much make-do-and-mend.
 We love it this way and we hope you will too.

 Our paths are often muddy and due to the fact that this is a lightly-managed woodland, there are natural trip hazards such as tree roots throughout the walkways.
 The pathways also pass cliff edges, and you may climb down to our rocky shores.You are advised that in visiting nature at Rubha Phoil, you willingly accept responsibility for yourself and for your own safety.

 If you have not booked and paid online for your tent pitch, please bring enough cash to pay for your accommodation.
 We reserve the best pitches for people who pre-book.
 Cabin bookings always need to be paid in advance.
 Booing can be done here.

 Check in: 4pm – 8pm (16.00 – 20.00)

-We are happy to accommodate arrival outside of these times: If you need to arrive outside of these times, please phone or txt00447393830403 so that we can arrange for someone to be here to greet you.
+We are happy to accommodate arrival outside of these times: If you need to arrive outside of these times, please phone or text 00447393830403 so that we can arrange for someone to be here to greet you.

 Please check out by 12 noon.

-When you arrive, come up to Reception at the large blue building at the top of the track.
+When you arrive, come up the path to Reception.
+You will find us on the left hand side.
 If you have booked your accommodation, a volunteer will be here to greet you.

 Cars and Parking

 If you have a car with you, you may park at our own private car park.
 This is located between ‘Ragamuffin’ and ‘Under the Rowan’.
 You will see the signs.
 If needed, you may drive up the track to unload and bring it back down again.